-Elevating the Sound of Saturday banner
+Elevating the sounds of Saturday

 Private support continues to lift the Redcoat Band to new heights.